 Breeds With High Prey Drive

-All dogs have prey drive.
+In practice, all dogs have prey drive.
 These breeds have it at intensities that require structured daily outlets.
 If you own one and your dog is “feral,” it is not a breed defect.
 It is a breed feature without a job.

 Herding breeds: Border Collies, Australian Shepherds, Corgis, Shelties, Australian Cattle Dogs, Belgian Malinois.
 Amplified eye-stalk-chase with suppressed grab-bite.
-See the herding breeds guide and the GSD and Malinois training protocol.

 Working and guardian breeds: German Shepherds, Rottweilers, Dobermans, Boxers.
 Strong chase-grab with high handler focus when channeled.
-The Rugged XL is built specifically for the forces these dogs generate.

 Terriers: Jack Russells, Staffordshire Bull Terriers, Rat Terriers, Bull Terriers.
 Often carry the full predatory sequence at maximum intensity in a compact body.
 Do not underestimate the prey drive in a 15 lb terrier.